GTmetrix Performance Blog

 Enable “Load JavaScript deferred” to help with render-blocking.

-If any of these options break your site or affect site functionality you can exclude certain JavaScript files from minification/deferral by including their full URLs in the respective Excluded JavaScript Files boxes.
+If any of these options break your site or affect site functionality you can exclude certain JavaScript files from being deferred.

 Click on Save Changes when you’re done.